cesarvspr/api-go/README.md

 **Folder with platform-level logic**.
 This directory contains all the platform-level logic that will build up the actual project, like _setting up the database_ or _cache server instance_ and _storing migrations_.

-- `./platform/database` folder with database setup functions (by default, CLoudant)
+- `./platform/database` folder with database setup functions (by default, Cloudant)

 ## ⚙️ Configuration